While MLB and the NHL both enjoyed record revenues last year, MLF and the NFL suffered losses.

 There is plenty of competition in sports such as golf, NASCAR and rugby.

 For big sports events, sports like baseball, hockey and football programs continue to be favoured by many fans.
+In addition, a large percentage of those fans enjoy using bookie software to increase excitement on game days.

 The NFL may no longer be the leader in the entertainment business thanks to organizations like NASCAR.